 Decorating a rental home can be tricky to navigate.
 Landlords are often tentative about the idea of any permanent changes to their investment.
 Moreover, they’re aware that your personal tastes may not necessarily be the same as that of any potential new tenants at the end of your lease.
 This is understandable.
 After all, most landlords want to ensure that their properties remain as neutral as possible, to retain mass appeal.
 They also fear botched DIY from tenants may require costly repairs when they move out.
 So, with this in mind, you might be thinking that your hopes of decorating your rental home (while also keeping your deposit) might be too much to ask.

 This isn’t the case.
 There are plenty of ways that you can add your own personal touch to decorating your rental home without affecting how much money you get back when your tenancy is over.
 Here are our picks of the best.

 - Think about lighting

 - Get a mirror

 Speak to your landlord first

-Before we get into the ideas, it’s worth pointing out that not all landlords are created equal.
+Before we get into the ideas of how you could decorate your rental home, it’s worth pointing out that not all landlords are created equal.
 Moreover, landlords can get a bad reputation which might make you nervous about any changes you make to their property.

-The best place to start with any decorating plans is to have a friendly conversation with your landlord, explain your intentions to decorate and understand any rules or guidance that they have.
+The best place to start with any decorating plans is to have a friendly conversation with your landlord, explain your intentions to decorating the rental home and understand any rules or guidance that they have.
 You might find that your landlord is perfectly understanding and is more than happy for you to give your home a fresh coat of paint.

 Some landlords will only want painting and decorating to be done by a professional to ensure the best quality, which they’ll likely expect you to pay for.
 Others may simply see your intention to decorate as a commitment to their property which means they’ll not have to worry about finding new tenants for quite some time.